32 Best Big-Batch Main Dishes That'll Leave You With Plenty of Leftovers

 You may have seen meats coated with a coffee rub and wished you could cook something similar at home.
 Look no further than this recipe.
 Coffee-rubbed steak is not only easy and quick, but it pairs with almost any roast vegetables you can imagine, making it the easiest main dish to make if you're serving dinner for a big family.

 These roasted stuffed tomatoes combine everything we love about oven roasts (the roasted taste and the melt-in-your-mouth texture) while enlivening your meal with fresh, plant-based flavors.
 The feta gives it a nice bite and will have your family craving more.
 Plus, these could be a vegetarian-friendly main, or they could work as a simple side for your table.

 Moroccan-inspired salmon and quinoa pilaf

-Very few other fish come close to being as healthy as salmon, and this recipe pairs this seafood star against a whole grain, bringing a new addition to your holiday table.
-Brightened with cardamom and cinnamon, the festive flavors in the recipe will put you in the holiday spirit in no time.
+Very few other fish come close to being as healthy as salmon, and this recipe pairs this seafood star against a whole grain, bringing a new addition to your table.
+Brightened with cardamom and cinnamon, the festive flavors in the recipe will put you in good spirits in no time.

 Get our recipe for Moroccan-inspired Salmon and Quinoa Pilaf.

 Crispy Oven-Fried Chicken

 It's natural to crave comforting, fried foods—and this crispy oven fried chicken will satisfy that craving.
 You can make large batches of it if you're serving dinner for a big family, too!